-Guidance has been issued by the International Powered Access Federation (IPAF) to assist those using mobile elevating work platforms (MEWPs), mast-climbing working platforms (MCWPs), construction lifts and hoists to work safely and minimize the risk of spreading coronavirus.
+Guidance has been issued by the International Powered Access Federation (IPAF) to assist those using mobile elevating work platforms (MEWPs), mast-climbing working platforms (MCWPs), construction lifts and hoists to work safely and minimise the risk of spreading coronavirus.

 The new document has been developed and reviewed by IPAF’s safety experts and members with specialist knowledge of health & safety best practice.
-It is centered on a hierarchy of risk, with guidance on how to mitigate possible exposure to the virus to help protect employees, colleagues, customers and users of powered access equipment.
+It is centred on a hierarchy of risk, with guidance on how to mitigate possible exposure to the virus to help protect employees, colleagues, customers and users of powered access equipment.
 At all times the latest government advice should be adhered to.

 The hierarchy is ranked from eliminating risk entirely, through reducing risk, isolating users from risk and controlling risk to protecting against risk through use of personal protective equipment (PPE).

 In addition to the new guidance document, IPAF will publish a free webinar that helps to explain the key principles and measures in more detail.
 The webinar will be hosted by Health and Safety professional, Chris Wraith, live on Thursday 21 May at noon UK time, and will be available to review afterwards.
 To register for this webinar or view the recording click here.

 Peter Douglas, IPAF’s CEO & MD, says: “Ours is an industry founded on the principles of safe working and adopting best practice through sound risk assessment and mitigation.
 There’s an increased risk at present posed by the spread of coronovairus and we must do everything we can to eliminate, reduce, control or protect against it.

 “Powered access equipment is key to conducting work at height safely, the services our members provide are of vital importance on construction sites, maintenance and infrastructure projects around the world.
 If powered access firms can’t do this work, projects will be hampered and safety while working at height could be compromised.